uderik/k8s-rollout-restart/README.md

   --resources strings         Resource types to restart (deployments, statefulsets, strimzi-kafka, zalando-postgresql, all) (default: deployments)
-  --no-flagger-filter         Disable Flagger Canary filter (restart all deployments, not just Flagger primary ones) --cordon                    Enable node cordoning --older-than string         Restart only resources older than specified duration (e.g. 24h, 30m, 7d) --kube-api-qps float32      The maximum queries-per-second of requests sent to the Kubernetes API (default: 50) --kube-api-burst int        The maximum burst queries-per-second of requests sent to the Kubernetes API (default: 300)
+  --no-flagger-filter         Disable Flagger Canary filter (restart all deployments, not just Flagger primary ones) --cordon                    Enable node cordoning --cordon-all-nodes          Cordon all nodes in the cluster, not just those with pods from specified namespaces --older-than string         Restart only resources older than specified duration (e.g. 24h, 30m, 7d) --kube-api-qps float32      The maximum queries-per-second of requests sent to the Kubernetes API (default: 50) --kube-api-burst int        The maximum burst queries-per-second of requests sent to the Kubernetes API (default: 300)